 As a writer, I mainly focus on themes of the work that I do and theoretical scenarios, as well as writing works of fiction.
 I do not write directly about client material.
 If you read something that I have written and you feel that you can identify your own experiences within it, I am happy to discuss this with you in session.

-As queer person who spends time in queer and non-monogamy spaces and events, we know people in common or find ourselves in the same places.
+As queer person who spends time in queer, kink, and non-monogamy spaces and events, we may find that we know people in common or find ourselves in the same places.
 I value my personal experiences and the richness that they bring to my work with people in our communities, but as our communities tend to be small it can create greater opportunities for overlap.
 The same principles of seeing and acknowledging each other apply as set out above under section 1 on confidentiality.

-I am a believer in the importance of honest conversations about dual relationships (such as being both your therapist and knowing someone in our wider social circle) and where the relationships in our social circles may overlap.
-It is important that we both feel that there is enough distance between us for the work to take place safely and ethically.
+I believe in the importance of honest conversations about dual relationships (such as being both your therapist and knowing someone in our wider social circle) and where the relationships in our social circles may overlap.
+It is important that we both feel that there is enough distance between us for the work we do together to take place safely and ethically.

 Once we start working together, it will not be appropriate for us to date or be close friends in the future.
 It may be relevant for us to discuss your friends or partners in advance of us agreeing to work together to make sure that we are comfortable that there are no close connections that would make it difficult for safe and impartial therapeutic work.